Special Notice During COVID-19:

 What inspired you to become a therapist?

-My own struggles with depression and anxiety inspired to become a therapist.
+My own struggles with trauma, depression and anxiety inspired me to become a therapist.
 During my adolescents, I came across a book in psychology with a very simple, but practical advice.
 I applied the suggestion in my daily life and noticed a big deference.
 Through overcoming my difficulties, I found strength, self-confidence, and a better understanding of who I was as a person.
 As a result, I decided to help others to do the same.

 “If you are ready to change, you will be surprised how much progress you can make in a short period of time.”